OppaiWeeb/dotash/README.md

 ## 🤖 Why Use DotAsh?
 DotAsh is a tool that symlinks your dotfiles to where they should be.
 Allowing you to setup a computer really fast!
-While other alternatives exist DotAsh aims to be simpler than other alternatives without dependency.
+While other alternatives exist DotAsh aims to be simpler than other alternatives without dependencies.

 ## :wrench: Installing
 Install with Git: